-Rainbow trout - Daily limit: one; Size limit: 20-inch minimum.
-Possession of any trout less than 20 inches is prohibited. · Use of bait or barbed hooks is prohibited in the Red Zone.
-Fishing is restricted to barb-ANS Alert: Didymo, an aquatic nuisance species commonly referred to as "rock snot," has been identified in the Lower Mountain Fork River.
+- Rainbow trout Daily limit: one; Size limit: 20-inch minimum. - Possession of any trout less than 20 inches is prohibited. - Use of bait or barbed hooks is prohibited in the Red Zone.
+Fishing is restricted to barbless hooks, artificial flies and artificial lures only (see page 16).

+ANS Alert: Didymo, an aquatic nuisance species commonly referred to as "rock snot," has been identified in the Lower Mountain Fork River.
 To prevent spreading this undesirable organism, please clean and dry waders and other fishing equipment after use in the Lower Mountain Fork River.